 Optimal moisture content in root layer at different stages of development of most plants is 60-80% of full field moisture capacity, during development of assimilative apparatus and intensive growth – 70-80%.

-Methods of water regime regulation include: agrotechnical, hydroreclamation, agromelioration, forest-melioration and others.
+The methods of regulating the water regime of soils include: agrotechnical, hydromeliorative, agromeliorative, forest-meliorative, and others.

 Man has started to use different methods of water regime regulation since ancient times, based on consideration of biological features of crops and soil-climatic conditions of the territory.